Drawbotics/louki/README.md

 # louki
 Locale Organization Utility CLI to manage your translation files and sync them with Localeapp.

-### Preface
 If your project uses [Localeapp](https://www.localeapp.com/) to manage locales translation remotely then this tool might come useful.

-## Intro
+#### Preface
 When working with locales through [Localeapp](https://www.localeapp.com/), the files containing translation keys can become extremely large and complex to be easily managed.
 This tool tries to bring more organization within locales in a project by using folders to separate keys and compile them into a single file that can easily be synchronized with Localeapp.

 ## Features